ckeditor/ckeditor4-docs/guides/dev/configuration/toolbar/README.md

 ## "Item by Item" Configuration

+**Note:** This method requires manual crafting of the toolbar configuration code and is recommended to more advanced users.

 Other than the grouping configuration, it is also possible to have more control over every single element in the toolbar by defining their precise position.
 That is done by configuring a "toolbar definition".

 A toolbar definition is a JavaScript array that contains the elements to